 Researcher of the Year Awards

-Our call for nominations for the 2021 Researcher of the Year awards is now open.
-Now in their fifth year, these awards will commend the very best of our awardees and alumni who have made, or are making, highly significant and valuable contributions to knowledge, society, culture, or innovation.
+Our call for nominations for the 2022 Researcher of the Year awards is now open.
+Now in their sixth year, these awards will commend the very best of our awardees and alumni who have made, or are making, highly significant and valuable contributions to knowledge, society, culture, or innovation.

-This year, for the first time, the awards will also celebrate the mentors, supervisors, Research Officers, and support staff across the Irish higher education and research system (whether funded by the IRC or not).
+The awards will also celebrate the mentors, supervisors, research officers, and technical support staff across the Irish higher education and research system (whether funded by the IRC or not).
 The Research Ally Prizes honour their role in supporting and sustaining the research community, and how they help to foster a positive academic culture based on equality, inclusivity, and respect.

 Nominations are invited under four categories, with guidance on submitting an application available on the top right hand side of this page.